aws-samples/the-aws-step-functions-workshop/content/module-9/step-1/index.en.md

 ### Launch Cloud9 in your closest region

 :::alert{header="Important" type="warning"}
-Follow the instructions in this section only if you are trying this in your own account.
+Follow the instructions on this page only if you are executing this workshop in your own account.
+To skip these instructions [click here](../step-2).
 :::

 - Log into the AWS Console